yunojuno/django-impersonate/README.rst

 Value should be a boolean (True/False)

-If the IMPERSONATE_CUSTOM_ALLOW is set, then that custom function is used, and this setting is ignored.
+If the CUSTOM_ALLOW is set, then that custom function is used, and this setting is ignored.

-    IMPERSONATE_ALLOW_SUPERUSER
+    ALLOW_SUPERUSER

 By default, superusers cannot be impersonated; this setting allows for that.

-**Note:** Even when this is true, only superusers can impersonate other superusers, regardless of the value of IMPERSONATE_REQUIRE_SUPERUSER.
+**Note:** Even when this is true, only superusers can impersonate other superusers, regardless of the value of REQUIRE_SUPERUSER.

 Value should be a boolean (True/False), and the default is False.

-    IMPERSONATE_URI_EXCLUSIONS
+    URI_EXCLUSIONS

 Set to a list/tuple of url patterns that, if matched, user impersonation is not completed.
 It defaults to::